Canadian Diabetes Donation

 The Times also reported that Value Village paid Washington state nonprofits nearly $13 million in 2016 and more than $120 million over the past 10 years.

-See also Aspca Donations
+See also Wfp Donations

 Donations Not Accepted By Vernon Thrift Shops/bins